kubabuda/EEPROM_generator/README.md

 }
 ```

-There is 4 parts to it:
+OD model for generator has 4 sections:

 - `sdo`, not mapped to PDOs
 - `txpdo`, mapped to TXPDO (SM3).
 Expected format (for OTYPE VAR):
 ```js